jwangSJS/CulminatingProject/README.md

 There are 5 unique black keys on a piano, which can be represented with two different notations:
-# = sharp, so A# would read as "A-sharp"
-b = flat, so Ab would read as "A-flat"
+The symbol # = sharp, so A# would read as "A-sharp" The symbol b = flat, so Ab would read as "A-flat"
 A# (or Bb), C# (or Db), D# (or Eb), F# (or Gb), and G# (or Ab).
 For this program, I have standardized the black key namess so that they are always the 'sharp' designation.